Codit/application-insights-connector/README.md

 **Pricing** - *Azure Logic Apps bills for each execution of a connector.
 Finding a balance in using this connector is crucial as it might have a big impact on your Azure bill.*

 -----------------------------------------------------------------

+# Documentation
+Documentation can be found in the [Wiki](./wiki).

+# License Information
+This is licensed under The MIT License (MIT).
+Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
+But you always need to state that Codit is the original author of this web application.